JamieHoldcroft/QAOA_qiskit_implementation/README.md

 - Integration with classical optimisers (e.g COBYLA, SPSA)
 - Visualisation of results and circuit structure
 - Modular code that can be adapted for other optimisation problems
+- Understanding of how variations to the QAOA alters performance

 ---